ZappaBoy/worky/README.md

 You can crate two different steps using variables with the same value.
 Moreover, this helps to keep the configuration file clean and readable.

 ## Usage
-After installed and configured worky, you can use it to load your project workspace simply running:
+After installing and configured worky, you can use it to load your project workspace simply by running:
 ```shell
 worky  # If you have a .worky.toml file in the current directory
 # or